FloatingArrayDesign/FAModel/famodel/anchors/README.md

 ## Anchor Capacity Modules
 The following list shows the required soil conditions, soil properties, geometry, and load information for anchor capacity calculations of each anchor type.
 Soil classification for clay and sand can be found in [Soil Classification Parameters](#soil-classification-parameters).
+>[!NOTE]
+>Some anchor capacity functions require input loads at the anchor lug point.
+These loads can be sent in to the getAnchorCapacity() method, or the getAnchorCapacity() method will calculate the loads by calling getLugLoads().
+The input loads must be maximum or large loads on the anchor.

 - **DEA/SEPLA/DEPLA/VLA/plate**
   - soil condition: clay/mud
     - Su0 (undrained shear strength of soil at mudline) [kPa]